-Everything from creating an account to selecting an insurance plan is very simple and easy to follow.
-Travelers can sign up for SafetyWing while they’re already on their trip, making the entire process of travel insurance much less stressful.
+Everything from creating an account to selecting an insurance plan is straightforward.
+Travelers can sign up for SafetyWing while on their trip, making the travel insurance process much less stressful.

 You can follow the claims process in real-time rather than waiting around, not knowing what stage of the process your claim is in.
 Once your claim is approved, you’ll receive payment via wire transfer to your bank account on file.

 While some customers claim to have had issues with claims and refunds, they are few and far between.
-No company is perfect, and there will always be circumstances in travel insurance that can’t be handled exactly how the company or the customer would like.
+No company is perfect, and travel insurance will always be circumstances that can’t be handled exactly how the company or the customer would like.

 Features — 4.5

 From the convenience of the subscriber pay model to the in-depth medical coverage of the Remote Health plan, the features of SafetyWing’s insurance plans speak for themselves.